-The world is pretty rough at the moment.
+The pandemic may have eased - but the world remains as challenging as ever, maybe even more so.
 But we have hope.
-A hope that is not dependent on our government, our personal resources or our capacity to fight a pandemic.
+A hope that is not dependent on our government, our personal resources or our capacity to fight either pandemics or any other global crisis we face currently.
 Our hope goes deeper.
 It is in Jesus' identity - the Holy One of God - and his words, which have the power to bring life.